 Mistral Products are Guaranteed (Subject to Conditions) to be free from defective parts and workmanship from the date of purchase for the following time periods.

 Guarantee only applies to products purchased and used in mainland UK.
 Boilers sold outside the UK Mainland are covered by a parts only policy.
 Parts to be returned within stated guarantee period.

-- a: Mistral Guarantee for the period of 1 Year.
-The burner (excluding consumables) The plate heat exchanger, controls, valves, pumps and all other parts used in the manufacture of the boiler have a one year warranty. - b: Mistral Guarantee for the period of 5 Years.
+a: Mistral Guarantee for the period of 1 Year.

+The burner (excluding consumables) The plate heat exchanger, controls, valves, pumps and all other parts used in the manufacture of the boiler have a one year warranty.
+During this time, any warranty claim for parts must be paid for and the item returned for inspection.
+If found to be faulty the customer will be reimbursed fully for the part.

+- b: Mistral Guarantee for the period of 5 Years.
 Main Boiler steel heat exchanger (excluding baffles). - c: Warranty Extension.
-Additional and extended boiler warranty schemes are available, details are available upon request. - 2.
-Conditions Of Guarantee - a: The boiler must be installed by a suitably qualified person and the CD10 installation documentation completed.
+Additional and extended boiler warranty schemes are available, details are available upon request.

+2. Conditions Of Guarantee

+- a: The boiler must be installed by a suitably qualified person and the CD10 installation documentation completed.
 Prior to operation, the boiler must be commissioned by a certified oil engineer and the CD11 commissioning documentation completed.
 All work must be completed in accordance with the boiler installation manual and comply with all relevant Standards and Codes of Practice. - b: Following the boiler commissioning, to endorse the first year guarantee period, the commissioning engineer must complete the installation checklist in the manual and the householder must forward it to Mistral Energy Products Ltd. within 28 days.
 On receipt, Mistral will endorse the guarantee and advise the householder of the guarantee registration number.
-If the householder does not receive this within 28 days of submission, Mistral must be notified immediately. - c: The boiler is required to be serviced within each 12 month period from installation by a certified oil engineer and a copy invoice sent to us.
+If the householder does not receive this within 28 days of submission, Mistral must be notified immediately.

+c: The boiler is required to be serviced within each 12 month period from installation by a certified oil engineer and a copy invoice sent to us.
 On receipt, we will again endorse this with a new guarantee registration number for that year.
 If within 28 days of supplying this information, you have not had a response from us, please notify us immediately.